WebOrigami/docs/content/async-tree/ObjectMap.md

 });
 ```

-This defines a tree whose keys are the object's keys, and whose values are the object's values:
+This defines a map whose keys are the object's keys, and whose values are the object's values:

 <figure>
 ${ svg({